iamvincenzo/iamvincenzo/README.md

 ### Hi there 👋

 I'm Vincenzo from Italy.
-I am a IT engineering student at the University of Parma.
+I'm a IT engineering student at the University of Parma.
 The skills developed during my studies:

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=iamvincenzo)](https://github.com/anuraghazra/github-readme-stats)